pelgraine/Meck-P4/README.md

 <img width="300" height="600" alt="40BA63C0-4825-4C39-BA60-AAA020A8F475" src="https://github.com/user-attachments/assets/a5eebc32-ac66-459a-80e4-13d4081b1456" />

-This is not true light sleep.
-The PM config sets `light_sleep_enable=true`, but some PM locks are still preventing light sleep from actually engaging.
-The visible power saving comes from dynamic frequency scaling running more aggressively when the screen-on workload disappears.
-With low to moderate usage at 35% brightness, screen-off idle can add roughly an hour to an hour and a half of additional run time.
+On the AMOLED build, waking rebuilds the display pipeline in about 130 ms and deliberately skips the panel's hardware reset — testing showed a reset added about 170 ms to every wake without fixing anything, so it now runs only at boot.
+This is not light sleep: the PM config keeps `light_sleep_enable=false`, and the saving comes from dynamic frequency scaling stepping the CPU between 360 MHz and 40 MHz as the display workload comes and goes.

 -----